learn-co-curriculum/react-hooks-npm-lab/README.md

 The first thing to do is change directory into this folder in your terminal by typing the command `cd color-clock`.

-The next step will create a `package.json` file in whatever directory you are in, which in turn will be where the `node_modules` folder is.
+The next step is to create a `package.json` file in the `color-clock` directory, which in turn will be where the `node_modules` folder is.

-You may have already noticed, the root directory already has a `package.json`.
-This is there for submission purposes when you turn in this code-along through CodeGrade.
-This is **not** the package.json you will be working in, you need to create a new one.

-If you do not change directory into `color-clock`, you'll end up working on the file in the main directory of this lesson, and `color-clock/index.js` will be looking for `node_modules` in the wrong directory.

-So, be sure to change directory into `color-clock`!
+**Important:** to avoid overwriting the `package.json` file for this code-along be sure to change directory into `color-clock` before creating the `package.json` file!

-> **Note**: If your course does not use CodeGrade to submit lessons, please
-> ignore.
-You should still change directories into `color-clock` to complete
-> this code-along, but you do not need to worry about submitting anything
-> through CodeGrade.

 ### Create a package.json File